NASA-IMPACT/prithvi-global-workshop/README.md

 ### Requirements:
- Set up environment (eg:hls2) following Setup section of https://github.com/NASA-IMPACT/hls-foundation-os
+ Set up environment (eg:hls2) following Setup section of https://github.com/NASA-IMPACT/hls-foundation-os You may need to uninstaall Numpy and install its lower version, as some error might arise

 ### Data:
 Use instruction from https://anaconda.org/conda-forge/git-lfs/ to install git-lfs in the environemnt.